-- Do not mow during high fire-danger periods. - Do not mow when desirable plants are blooming or before the seed has set so that they can reseed for the next year. - Use extra caution when mowing during nesting times for local wildlife (typically spring and summer into fall, depending on elevation); avoid mowing during these to the extent possible.
+- Do not mow during high fire-danger periods. - Do not mow when desirable plants are blooming or before the seed has set so that they can reseed for the next year. - Use extra caution when mowing during breeding times for local wildlife such as birds and butterflies (typically spring and summer into fall, depending on elevation); avoid mowing during these seasons to the extent possible.

-If mowing undesirable vegetation (weeds or vegetation that is too tall or otherwise unwanted):
+If mowing undesirable vegetation (weeds):

-- Coordinate with District herbicide applicators before mowing.
-If the weeds have recently been sprayed, mowing too soon will not give the herbicide time to kill the roots.
-If the weeds are scheduled to be sprayed, mowing before spraying occurs will take away that opportunity. - Avoid mowing noxious and invasive weeds unless there has been coordination to address those species.
-Mowing can spread seeds and plant parts to new areas, worsening the problem. - Where weeds are prevalent and coordination has taken place, the mowing should occur before the weeds flower, to avoid seed set and spread of the seeds to other locations.
+- Mowing prior to spraying herbicide is not a good practice because it will reduce the plant surface area necessary to absorb the herbicide, therefore decreasing the effectiveness of application. - Do not mow noxious and invasive weeds unless it is part of a larger scale plan to manage those species.
+Mowing weeds can spread seeds and plant parts to new areas, making the problem worse over time. - When coordination has taken place to manage a weed infested area, mowing must occur before the weeds flower, to avoid seed set and spread of seeds to other areas.

-If mowing desirable vegetation to reduce height to maintain sightlines, reduce fire danger, or for snow management:
+If mowing desirable vegetation to reduce height to maintain sight lines, reduce fire danger, or for snow management:

-- It is preferable to mow the vegetation ONCE annually or less frequently, during the non-growing season or after the plants have set seed. - Where the roadside vegetation consists of predominantly native species, mowing should be timed to occur after desirable plants have set seed and the seed has been dispersed. - Do not mow near the end of the growing season, when plants are nearing dormancy and are less resilient; waiting until the growing season is over is better. - Mowing should be done as infrequently as feasible: generally, once a year, and possibly only every other year, depending on environmental conditions.
-Mowing during the non-growing season makes annual or less frequent mowing more effective.
+- It is better to mow the vegetation ONCE annually or less frequently, during the nongrowing season.
+Mowing during the non-growing season makes infrequent mowing more effective. - Where the roadside vegetation consists of predominantly native species, mowing must be timed to occur after desirable plants have set seed and the seed has been dispersed. - Do not mow desirable plants near the end of the growing season, when plants are nearing dormancy and are less resilient.
+Growing seasons vary by region; refer to the chart below. - If desirable vegetation needs to be mowed during the growing season, it is best to mow when the vegetation is healthy and actively growing as a result of adequate moisture received during the previous winter as rain or snow, or following the summer monsoon rains. - Desirable vegetation that is severely drought-stressed must not be mowed, because the plants may not recover.